JShull/GAME395_Unity/Docs/Syllabus.md

 ### Grading Agreement Details

 In order to be eligible to pass this course with a **'C'** you *must* complete all required stake assignments - I've based these requirements on the expected minimum amount of time spent outside of class.
 If this is your *goal* I suggest you drop the class.
 I will be making some changes to these agreements within the first week and they are not initially due to me until the second week.
+The Grading agreements will be addressed during our one-on-one while using the [Pulse Check Document](./PulseCheck.md).

 ***